nmizukami/cmip5_oconus_analysis/README.md

 ## Acknowledgements

-This work is jointly supported the US Bureau of Reclamation and the US Army Corps of Engineers.
+This work is jointly supported by the US Army Corps of Engineers.
 NCAR is supported by the National Science Foundation.

 ## References: